vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   the source node, and all traces of the container are removed from the *destination* node.
-This command has to be called in-between send steps up until `ct send state`, it cannot stop the send if one of the steps is still in progress.
+This command has to be called in-between send steps up until `ct send state`, it cannot stop the send if one of the steps is still in progress. `ct send cancel --force` can be used instead of `ct send cleanup` to keep the source container and drop the send state.

     `-f`, `--force`
       Cancel the send state on the local node, even if the remote node